ukoethe/ilastik-build/Readme.md

     % <prefix>\python\Scripts   # optional
 ```

-* Open a new command shell (to activate your chages to the `PATH`) and invoke python with the approriate ilastik start-up script.
+* Open a new command shell (to activate your chages to the `PATH`) and invoke python with the appropriate ilastik start-up script.